microsoft/cobalt/docs/2_QUICK_START_GUIDE.md

     ```bash
     # This configures Terraform to leverage a remote backend that will help you
     # and your team keep consistent state.
+It will also load any modules that are being referenced by a CIT.
     terraform init -backend-config "storage_account_name=${TF_VAR_remote_state_account}" -backend-config "container_name=${TF_VAR_remote_state_container}"

     # This command configures Terraform to use a workspace unique to you.